nodejs/TSC/Nodejs-Open-Collective.md

 [TSC repository](https://github.com/nodejs/TSC) which adds the intended use and funding envelope to this page.
-The disbursement is considered approved if there's no objections from a project member in 72 hours, and at least one approval from a TSC voting member.
+The disbursement is considered approved if there's no objections from a project member in 72 hours, and consensus has been reached in the TSC.
 Objections can be overridden with a TSC vote.

 Once work has been completed the recipient will open a request through open collective in the amout approved.